wheat-eco/wheat-eco/README.md

 SWHIT tokens offer practical utility within the Wheat-Sol ecosystem:

-- Governance rights in the Wheat-Sol DAO
+- Governance rights in the WheatChain DAO
 - Access to exclusive platform features and services
 - Collateral for DeFi lending and borrowing
 - Integration with real-world assets and services

 ### 5.4 Environmental Sustainability

-Wheat-Sol is committed to minimizing its environmental impact:
+WheatChain is committed to minimizing its environmental impact:

 - Proof-of-Stake consensus mechanism for energy efficiency
 - Carbon offset programs funded by transaction fees